sid1999-dot/website/README.md

 - Use webp for images.
 - DONT USE BRs FOR NEWLINES - use `<p>` tags, make divs, or use CSS `white-space: pre`.
+- If you're adding an asset or page then check if it's already there before adding it.
+- Use the [TEMPLATE](TEMPLATE/README.md) to add new pages